algolia/algoliasearch-netlify/docs/FAQ.md

 ## My website is not at the root level<!-- omit in toc -->

-The plugin can automatically alias path (aka removing path prefix), by setting the option `pathPrefix` in your [netlify.toml](/plugin/README.md#inputs)
+The plugin can automatically alias path (i.e. removing path prefix), by setting the option `pathPrefix` in your [netlify.toml](/plugin/README.md#inputs)

 ## Do I need to display the Algolia logo?